-Website: acl.gov/programs/support-caregivers/lifespan-respite-care-program federally-recognized tribal organizations that support American Indians, Alaska Natives and Native Americans in the areas of nutrition, supportive services for older adults and caregiver services.
+Indian and Alaska Native (AIAN) veterans in 2010.
+AIAN veterans have served in the United States military since the Revolutionary War.
+This program provides grants to federally-recognized tribal organizations that support American Indians, Alaska Natives and Native Americans in the areas of nutrition, supportive services for older adults and caregiver services.
 The nutrition and supportive services grants include congregate and home-delivered meals, information and referral, transportation, personal care, chores, health promotion and disease prevention and other supportive services.